dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 ![Captain Planet](/img/posts/2017-02-28-international-trends-2020-climate-change/captain-planet.jpg)

+#### A Warning to Liberals, Inspired By Pragmatism

-> "With our powers combined ... we summoned a slow, painful demolition
+> With our powers combined ... we summoned a slow, painful demolition
 > of western economies.
 Ironically, we're now living in third-world
 > nation status and hating every minute of it.
 But hey, we saved the
-> planet, didn't we? ..." -- Liberals in 2030
+> planet, didn't we? ...

 Perhaps greater than the power to influence economies through international climate policy is the power to compel nations to